-QUESTION YES NO Does the size and layout of areas - including all academic, sporting, play, social facilities; classrooms, the assembly hall, canteen, library, gymnasium and outdoor sporting facilities, playgrounds and common rooms - allow access for all pupils?
-Can pupils who use wheelchairs move around the school without experiencing barriers to access such as those caused by doorways, steps and stairs, toilet facilities and showers? ~ Are pathways of travel around the school site and parking arrangements safe, routes logical and well signed? ~ Are emergency and evacuation systems set up to inform ALL pupils, including pupils with special educational needs and disabilities; including alarms with both visual and auditory components?
-(PEEPS evacuation risk assessment must be completed for any disabled individual) ~ Are non-visual guides used, to assist people to use buildings including lifts with tactile buttons? ✓ Could any of the décor or signage be considered to be confusing or disorientating for disabled pupils with visual impairment, autism or epilepsy? ~ Are areas to which pupils should have access well lit? ✓ Are steps made to reduce background noise for hearing impaired pupils such as considering a room's acoustics and noisy equipment? ✓ Is furniture and equipment selected, adjusted and located appropriately? •
+QUESTION YES NO Does the size and layout of areas - including all academic, sporting, play, social ✓ facilities; classrooms, the assembly hall, canteen, library, gymnasium and outdoor sporting facilities, playgrounds and common rooms - allow access for all pupils?
+Can pupils who use wheelchairs move around the school without experiencing barriers to access such as those caused by doorways, steps and stairs, toilet ✓ facilities and showers?
+1 disabled toilet requires access through the office, other two are able to be accessed without going through another room.
+Pupils in a wheelchair have to go outside to access the dining hall due to stairs.
+Are pathways of travel around the school site and parking arrangements safe, routes logical and well signed? ✓ Are emergency and evacuation systems set up to inform ALL pupils, including pupils with special educational needs and disabilities, including alarms with both ✓ visual and auditory components?
+(PEEPS evacuation risk assessment must be completed for any disabled individual) Staff are aware of key children and where requires for 1-1 support the TA is assigned to the child to support with the evacuation.
+Are non-visual guides used, to assist people to use buildings including lifts with N/ Α tactile buttons? - N/A with current cohort.
+1 Could any of the décor or signage be considered to be confusing or disorientating for disabled pupils with visual impairment, autism or epilepsy? ✓ Recent risk assessment completed for a visually impaired pupil by the Local Authority and all signage clear and affective.
+Are areas to which pupils should have access well lit? ✓ Are steps made to reduce background noise for hearing impaired pupils such as ✓ considering a room's acoustics and noisy equipment?
+Is furniture and equipment selected, adjusted and located appropriately? ✓